Corpse Party: History

 The game was released in North America and Europe by Xseed Games and Marvelous Europe under the title Corpse Party.
-Xseed Games planned to release a localized version ofCorpse Party: Blood Covered for PC in North America in 2015, but the title was delayed until 2016.
+Xseed Games planned to release a localized version of Corpse Party: Blood Covered for PC in North America in 2015, but the title was delayed until 2016.
 A 3DS version of the game, titled Corpse Party Blood Covered: ...Repeated Fear was released in Japan on July 30, 2015, and contains a new extra chapter not present in the PSP and iOS version.

 The PSP game was followed by a sequel, Corpse Party: Book of Shadows, which was released for the PSP on September 1, 2011, in Japan, and on January 15, 2013, in North America.
 The game was later released on PC Steam in 2018.

 A spin-off game, Corpse Party: Sweet Sachiko's Hysteric Birthday Bash, was released for the PSP in Japan on August 2, 2012, and was released for Windows worldwide on April 10, 2019.
 It is described as a "midquel to Corpse Party and Corpse Party: Book of Shadows" on Steam.

 A direct sequel of Corpse Party: Book of Shadows, called Corpse Party: Blood Drive, was released in Japan on July 24, 2014, on PlayStation Vita, and was released in North America by XSeed Games on October 13, 2015, and on October 20, 2015, in Europe.
 The game is now available on Steam.

 Another sequel titled Corpse Party 2: Dead Patient was created for the PC by GrindHouse, a dōjin circle founded by members affiliated with Team GrisGris.
 It was planned to be released episodically, with the first chapter released on May 29, 2013.
 It is now available on PC Steam.

-In May 2025, Mages announced a bundle of Blood Covered, Book of Shadows, Sweet Sachiko's Hysteric Birthday Bash and Blood Drive called Corpse Party: Tetralogy Pack would be coming to the Nintendo Switch, and it was released on August 7, 2025 in Japan.
+In May 2025, Mages announced a bundle of Blood Covered, Book of Shadows, Sweet Sachiko's Hysteric Birthday Bash and Blood Drive called Corpse Party: Tetralogy Pack would be coming to the Nintendo Switch, and it was released on August 7, 2025, in Japan.

 In August 2023, Corpse Party II: Darkness Distortion was announced by MAGES. and Team GrisGris.
 It is the spiritual sequel to Corpse Party: Blood Drive.
 It will launch in 2026 in Japan on PS4, Switch, and PC with Makoto Kedouin returning as scenario writer.